HYPERDIRE: HYPERgeometric functions DIfferential REduction: MATHEMATICA based packages for differential reduction of generalized hypergeometric functions pFq, F1,F2,F3,F4: pfq - differential reduction of hypergeometric function .

 \subsection{Non-exceptional values of parameters}

-In this section, we will present the Mathematica\footnote{It was tested for Mathematica $7.0$.} based package {\bf pfq} for differential reduction of the hypergeometric function ${}_pF_{p-1}$.
-In contrast to the version presented in \cite{our:hep} the current version deals with non-exceptional and exceptional values of parameters.
-The Takayama algorithm is implemented in file "{\bf pfq.m}", and an example of application is given in the file "example-pfq.m".
+In this section, we will present the Mathematica\footnote{It was tested for Mathematica $7.0$.} based package {\bf pfq} for the differential reduction of the hypergeometric function ${}_pF_{p-1}$.
+In contrast to the version presented in Ref.~\cite{our:hep}, the current version deals with non-exceptional and exceptional values of parameters.
+The Takayama algorithm is implemented in the file {\bf pfq.m}, and an example of its application is given in the file {\bf example-pfq.m}.

-The program could be loaded in a standard way:
+The program may be loaded in the standard way:

 and includes two routines: {\bf ToGroebnerBasis}[$\dots$] and {\bf explicitForm}[$\dots$].